 Dr. Earth Hasassri, MD

 I am a Volunteer Clinical Assistant Professor of Psychiatry at the University of California, San Francisco.
-I am a licensed physician in California and board-certified as a Psychiatrist by the American Board of Psychiatry and Neurology.
+I am a licensed physician in California and double board-certified as a Psychiatrist and Child and Adolescent Psychiatrist by the American Board of Psychiatry and Neurology.
 I completed a Child & Adolescent Psychiatry fellowship at Stanford University and my Adult Psychiatry residency at UCSF.

-Prior to medical school, I completed two undergraduate bachelor’s degrees, one in Physiology & Neuroscience, the other in Psychology at the University of California, San Diego.
-As a child of immigrants from Thailand, I became interested in Global Health and received a minor in it while studying abroad to learn clinical epidemiology while working with refugees through the United Nations in the country of Jordan.
+Prior to medical school, I completed two undergraduate bachelor’s degrees in Physiology & Neuroscience and Psychology at the University of California, San Diego.
+As a child of immigrants from Thailand, I minored in Global Health by studying clinical epidemiology abroad while working with refugees through the United Nations in Jordan.

 I attended medical school at the Mayo Clinic Alix School of Medicine, the number one ranked hospital according to US News & World Report for more than 30 years and a top-ten ranked medical school.
 Here, I developed an interest in child and adolescent mental health while evaluating and treating medically complex illnesses that caused seemingly irreparable harm on the identities of these children and the functioning in their family unit and school communities.
 However, I soon discovered that -50 degrees Fahrenheit Minnesota winters were much too cold for my liking and soon retreated back to a warmer California.